ArnaldoGonzalez81318/Roof-Estimate/README.md

-# Ceiling Estimator
+# Roof Estimator

-This is a simple ceiling estimator app built with [SolidJS](https://solidjs.com/) and [Vite](https://vitejs.dev/).
+This is a simple roof estimator app built with [SolidJS](https://solidjs.com/) and [Vite](https://vitejs.dev/).
-It allows users to input the dimensions of a room and calculates the total area of the ceiling.
+It allows users to input the dimensions of a room and calculates the total area of the roof.

 ## Features

 - Responsive design
 - Simple and intuitive user interface
 - Real-time calculations